 Bergenia vs. Leopard Plant

 Except for its yellow flowers, the leopard plant (Ligularia dentata) bears a strong resemblance to bergenia plants.
 Both plants thrive in shade and feature similar large, rounded leaves with a glossy finish.
-Leopard plants need more moisture and shade than bergenia plants for best health, so if you have a place in the garden that transitions between sun and shade, place your leopard plants in the shadier portion.
+However, leopard plants need more moisture and shade than bergenia plants for best health, so if you have a place in the garden that transitions between sun and shade, place your leopard plants in the shadier portion.

 Making new bergenia plants is as simple as the process of dividing them.
 Divide plants in the fall to prevent any disruption to the blooming cycle.
 Dig up the root ball, and tease apart a clump of bergenia with your fingers, as shown in the photo.
 Make big divisions with at least five to seven leaves to make an impact in the garden.